raystanza/ognp/README.md

 - **Line endings**
   - Detects & preserves **CRLF / LF / CR** on save
   - Status bar shows current EOL and encoding
+- **Quality-of-life**
+  - Drag & drop files to open
+  - Accurate cursor position and selection length in the status bar
 - **No bloat**
-  - No telemetry, no network calls, No Co-Pilot, **no external NuGet packages**
+  - No telemetry, no network calls, no AI, & **no external packages**
-  - Pure WinForms, .NET 9 (Windows only)
+  - Single portable `.exe` (no installer required)

 > **Non-goals:** This isn’t a code editor.
 No tabs, no plugins, no syntax highlighting—just a classic text editor.